GLOSSARY OF FOOD/BEVERAGE TERMS

 Crack - slang term for our house-made condiment of slow-cooked, crispy garlic and chiles.

-Diplomat - used in pastry, it’s a cream of egg, milk, cream and a little cornstarch.
+Diplomat Cream - used in pastry, it’s a cream of egg, milk, cream and a little cornstarch.

-Escabeche - a method of cooking.
+Escabeche - a method of cooking common throughout the Spanish-speaking world.
 In layman’s terms, the escabeche method means “cooked then pickled”.
-For instance, you’ll often see this applied to our menu with seafood like mussels.
+You’ll often see this applied to our menu with seafood like mussels.
 First we’d cook the mussels by steaming them in white wine and aromatics, then we’d pickle them afterward.

 Espelette - a chile pepper from the Basque region of France and Spain known for it’s delicate, nuanced heat and flavor profile.